 (You’re asking me to do something impossible.)

 Believe me, I know.
 I’ve been there.
 But it’s the third option that the adversary doesn’t want you to know about.
-And the gift, the reward on the other side of it is beyond anything else you will ever achieve.
+And the gift, the reward on the other side of it may be beyond anything else you will ever achieve.

 This package of challenges you’ve received is a gift, an opportunity to really learn true charity, the pure love of Christ.